moinwiki/moin/docs/admin/configure.rst

   found).
 But: a hostile user (or bot) also might put some spam into your wiki (you can revert the spam later).
-* if you are rather closed (like requiring every user to first apply for an account and to log in before being able to do changes), you'll never get contributions from casual users and maybe also less from members of your community.
+* if you are rather closed (like requiring every user to first apply for an account and to log in before being able to make changes), you'll never get contributions from casual users and maybe also less from members of your community.
 But: likely you won't get spam either.